To support the self-employed through the coronavirus outbreak the Government has introduced the Self-Employment Income Support Scheme (SEISS).

 HMRC, Implementation of recommendations from the independent review of the Loan Charge, 11 March 2020

-HMRC, Disguised remuneration: guidance following the outcome of the independent loan charge review, updated 6 March 2020.
+HMRC, Disguised remuneration: guidance following the outcome of the independent loan charge review, updated 8 October 2020.
 The first version of this guidance accompanied the Government’s response to the Morse review.
+See also, HMRC, Disguised remuneration: settling your tax affairs & Disguised remuneration settlement terms 2020, updated 8 October 2020.